MicahOlson/mr-robogers-neighborhood/README.md

 * JavaScript (extended by jQuery 3.5.1)

 ## Description
 Enter a number and receive a sequence back with some fun word substitutions.
 Can you guess the pattern?

-## Setup and Installation Requirements
+## Setup and Installation
-* This project's interactive web page can be [viewed here](https://micaholson.github.io/mr-robogers-neighborhood)
+* This project's interactive web page can be viewed [here](https://micaholson.github.io/mr-robogers-neighborhood).

-* To download and view or edit a local copy yourself, follow the instructions below:
+* To download, then view or edit a local copy yourself, follow the instructions below:

-  * Use git in your system's command-line shell to clone the project into your local directory of choice ([how to install git](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github))
+  * Clone the repository to a local directory using the command-line tool `git` ([how to install git](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)).
     `$ cd ~/[directory]/[path]/[of]/[choice]/`
     `$ git clone https://github.com/MicahOlson/mr-robogers-neighborhood.git`

-  * Navigate to the top level of the project directory
+  * Navigate to the top level of the project directory.
     `$ cd mr-robogers-neighborhood/`

-  * Remove all remotes nicknamed 'origin' pointing back to this repository:
-    * To view remotes
-    `$ git remote -v`

-    * To remove remotes
-    `$ git remote rm origin`

-    * To add new remotes pointing to your repositories of choice
-      `$ git remote add [location-nickname] [location]`

-  * To view the site locally, open the file called `index.html` in your default browser
+  * To view the site locally, open the file called `index.html` in your default browser.
     `$ open index.html`

-    * Alternatively, you can navigate to the project directory through your system's GUI file manager, then double-click `index.html` to open it in your default browser
+    * Alternatively, you can navigate to the project directory through your system's GUI file manager, then double-click `index.html` to open it in your default browser.

-  * You can also open the project in your code editor of choice to view or edit the code.
-Here are some recommended editors:
+  * To edit the project, open the files in your preferred code editor.
+Here are some recommendations:
     * [Visual Studio Code](https://code.visualstudio.com) - "Code editing.
 Redefined."
     * [Atom](https://atom.io) - "A hackable text editor for the 21st Century"
     * [SublimeText](https://www.sublimetext.com) - "A sophisticated text editor for code, markup and prose"